jindrahelcl/puzzlehunt-tools/character_ngram/README.md

 ### Efficient scoring

-Alternatively, you can use the `jmc` module that does the same task, but more efficiently.
-First, build the portable model file with pre-computed
+Alternatively, you can use the `jmc` module that does the same task, but more efficiently:
-losses:

-    ./ngram2jmc < model.pkl > model.jmc

-Then, score with

     cat some_data.txt | ./jmc loss model.jmc > losses.txt

-The command returns values of the loss function, which is just the negative of score (and therefore always positive).
+(Note that the command returns values of the loss function, which is just the negative of score, and therefore always positive.)

+## Sorting data based on score

+To sort data based on score of each line, issue

+    cat some_data.txt | ./jmc sort model.jmc > sorted.txt